 6. Avoiding car maintenance

-Besides, avoiding the mechanic may shelter your wallet, but you could be putting your life at risk.
+Avoiding the mechanic may temporarily shelter your wallet, but could even end up putting your life at risk on the road.

 7. Cutting back on nutritious food

-With the rising cost of some foods, like orange juice and beef, you may be tempted to reduce the presence of healthy foods like fresh produce in your family meals.
-Replacing nutritious food with less expensive fillers or processed foods can be bad for both waistlines and health.
+You may be tempted to reduce the presence of healthy, costlier foods like fresh produce in your family meals.
+But replacing nutritious food with less expensive fillers or processed foods can be bad for both your waistline and overall health.

 8. Frequenting deal websites

-These are what I like to call the forbidden fruit.
+These are what I like to call the “forbidden fruit.”
 When websites like Groupon and LivingSocial burst onto the online scene, Americans were in a frenzy.
-Says Forbes:

 9. Shopping at warehouse clubs

-This is another area where, when used properly, can produce major savings.
+This is another area where doing it properly can produce major savings.
 These businesses pride themselves on selling you massive quantities of a particular item at a discounted rate.